Skip to main content

 A temporary or emergency protective order is typically issued until a court hearing, and the respondent may be arrested if the order is violated in the interim.
 In court, the judge will issue a protective order for a specific time period.
 Generally, the petitioner may request through a legal process to renew the protective order if necessary.
 In some states, petitioners may register for VINE PO (Victim Information Notification Everyday Protective Order) by phone or online (see “Resources” at the end of this course) and will receive an email or phone call notification that the respondent has received the paperwork and the court date.

-MODEL PROTOCOL FOR ADDRESSING DOMESTIC VIOLENCE
+SAMPLE COMMUNITY PUBLIC HEALTH SERVICES PROTOCOL FOR ADDRESSING DOMESTIC VIOLENCE

-It is critical in any clinical setting to develop protocols that assist and support staff when caring for victims of domestic violence.
+It is critical for each community to develop protocols that assist and support staff when caring for victims of domestic violence.
 A protocol enables the staff to respond to domestic violence in a comprehensive and consistent manner.
-Any protocol should include screening, identification/assessment, treatment, documentation, safety planning, discharge planning, and referral.
-A protocol can be comprehensive or brief, but it should adequately provide the staff with a blueprint for preparing for and responding effectively and efficiently to patients experiencing domestic violence.
+Any protocol should include screening, identification/assessment, treatment, documentation, safety planning, discharge planning, and referrals.

-(Futures Without Violence, 2016)
+(Futures Without Violence, 2023)

 PREVENTION EFFORTS